hasura/graphql-engine/docs/graphql/manual/queries/computed-fields.rst

 Postgres, from version ``12``, is introducing `Generated Columns <https://www.postgresql.org/docs/12/ddl-generated-columns.html>`__.
 The value of generated columns is also computed from other columns of a table.
-Postgres' generated columns come with its own limitations.
+Postgres' generated columns come with their own limitations.
 Hasura's computed fields are defined via an SQL function, which allows users to define any complex business logic in a function.
 Generated columns will go together with computed fields where Hasura treats generated columns as normal Postgres columns.